 What To Do - Minerals

 One of the first things I discovered was that I had a zinc deficiency.
 Zinc is one of the most important minerals in the production of hydrochloric acid.
 If you don't have enough minerals, and especially zinc, then your stomach won't make the proper amount of HCL.
 When I was juicing a lot, I found I got too much copper in my diet and not enough zinc.
 Copper and zinc balance each other out and when you have too much of one and not the other you get into problems.
 Zinc helps run your thyroid and it's important to make sure you get enough if you do a mostly plant-based diet.
 Kefir has zinc and so does meat, eggs, shellfish, nuts, legumes, and whole grains.
 You'll need other minerals as well.
-We should be getting our minerals from our foods, but with overly farmed soils, many of our minerals levels are diminishing.
-I take Ancient Earth Minerals by Body Ecology Diet and my problems with low stomach acid disappeared in a few weeks.
+We should be getting our minerals from our foods, but with overly farmed soils, many of our mineral levels are diminishing.
+Ancient Earth Minerals is a great product that helps with mineral deficiencies.

 Microbes Love The Microscopic Fibers In Coffee